-The Agent REST API Config Endpoint offers consolidated and simplified endpoints for accessing all the functionality of Optimizely Feature Experimentation SDKs.
+The Agent REST API Config Endpoint offers consolidated and simplified endpoints for accessing all the functionality of the Optimizely Feature Experimentation SDKs.

 A typical production installation of Optimizely Agent is to run two or more services behind a load balancer or proxy.
 The service can be run via a Docker container, on Kubernetes through Helm, or installed from the source.
 See Setup Optimizely Agent for instructions on how to run Optimizely Agent.

 Here are some of the top reasons to consider using Optimizely Agent instead of a Feature Experimentation SDK:

 If you already separate some of your logic into services that might need to access the Optimizely decision APIs, we recommend using Optimizely Agent.

 The images below compare implementation styles in a service-oriented architecture.